-- The discussion should deliver an interpretation of the own results based on relevant literature (insights from published literature are commonly given in present tense!).
+- The discussion should deliver an interpretation of the own results based on relevant literature (insights from published literature are commonly given in present tense, your own results are referred to in past tense!).
 The discussion section places the own results in context with the published state of the art concerning your topic. - You are expected to offer potential explanations for the observed effects and may also formulate new hypotheses and research questions.
 All this, however, should be based on the data and existing literature or logical argumentation. - A logical structure for the discussion section is, once again, the order of the hypotheses (see end of introduction).
 This means that each hypothesis is revisited and you evaluate if your expectation fits to the data or not.
-This is then further checked against existing literature concerning the specific topic. - We generally recommend one paragraph that deals with challenges and options for improvements towards the end of the discussion.
+This is then further checked against existing literature concerning the specific topic and potential explanations why the data does not fit expectations is provided (if it does not fit expectations). - We generally recommend one paragraph that deals with challenges and options for improvements towards the end of the discussion.
 This part should always be constructive and focus on how to improve similar future studies.
-Even when dealing with challenging data, try to answer the question: What can still be learned from this dataset?

-- The final paragraph of the discussion or even an own, short, chapter contains the conclusions: Here, you should tell what your insights mean with regards to overarching questions (=> see first paragraph of the introduction!).
+Even when dealing with challenging data, try to answer the question: What can still be learned from this dataset? - The final paragraph of the discussion or even an own, short, chapter contains the conclusions: Here, you should tell what your insights imply with regards to the overarching questions (=> see first paragraph of the introduction!).
 Start with a very short summary of the core insights of your work and point out their implications for the bigger picture.
-It does not make any sense to bluntly state that more research is needed be specific about directions and topic of this future research! - 5.
-Reference list - The reference list contains essential information about the cited references (and only the cited references!).
-See below on formatting reference lists.
+It does not make any sense to bluntly state that more research is needed be specific about directions and topic of this future research!